oceanprotocol/docs/discover/faq.md

 <summary>What cryptocurrency do I need for transactions?</summary>

 The type of cryptocurrencies needed for transactions on the marketplace depends on which network(s) the marketplace is running (Ethereum, Polygon, EWT, BSC, Moonriver, etc.).
 Regardless of network, users will need to have Ocean tokens as well as the corresponding network token, which is used to pay for gas.
+(this is common web3 knowledge and the question should be removed from here as it is not directly related to OP )
 </details>

 <details>